NYX Cold Brew vs NYX Brown: What's the Difference?

 Brown is warmer, simpler, and more traditional in how it behaves.

 Despite the name, it is not an especially deep or dramatic brown.
 On the lips, it usually reads as a softer classic brown with more warmth and less rosy complexity than Cold Brew.
-That makes it easier to understand visually, but also less useful if standard warm browns tend to pull orange on you.

 Because it is not especially deep, Brown often works best for everyday structure rather than obvious contrast.
 On deeper skin, it may still appear, but it can behave more like a soft lip-shaping brown than a firm contour line.